Wondering how to spend one day in Avignon? You’ve come to the right place!

 3. Old Town

 Spend your early afternoon walking off your lunch through the maze of narrow streets in Old Town.
 Let your feet be your guide and admire the historic architecture and pop into any shops or galleries that catch your eye.
 Avignon is a beautiful medieval city with light-coloured buildings and pale green, cream or light blue shutters adorning every window.
+No matter the season, this is a pretty city to stroll.

 Be sure to check out these two Avignon sights found in Old Town: